 You’ve taken that morning ride where you saw your breath for the first time since March and you forgot to wear warm enough clothes, which left you feeling like the rider below.

 This has got you thinking that your riding days are numbered for the season.

 Time to think about putting your baby into hibernation for the winter.
-Follow these step by step instructions in the order below and your precious two-wheeled beauty will be ready when you are come Spring.
+Follow these step by step instructions in the order below and your precious two-wheeled beauty will be ready when you come to Spring.

 First of all, if you are able to, it is ideal to winterize your bike like one of the two examples below.

 However, for the 99% of the rest of us who are not as fortunate or daring as those riders, the next best hibernation options are illustrated with the two examples below.

 But, be careful with the last option because your living room could end up like this mid-January…